umarhassan-mitodl/7.342-fall-2008/content/pages/lecture-summaries.md

 Field trip
 {{< tdclose >}}
 {{< tdopen >}}
-This week, we will take a field trip to the laboratory of {{% resource_link "ae5453e1-aae7-42e6-8967-64b63fa2798b" "Sunney Xie in the Chemistry and Chemical Biology Department at Harvard University" %}} (see paper from week 5 in {{% resource_link d90bf707-ed30-9766-70f1-b4090aeef696 "Readings" %}}).
+This week, we will take a field trip to the laboratory of [Sunney Xie in the Chemistry and Chemical Biology Department at Harvard University](http://harvard.sunneyxielab.org/pages/AboutProfXie.html) (see paper from week 5 in {{% resource_link d90bf707-ed30-9766-70f1-b4090aeef696 "Readings" %}}).
 The goal is to expose students to current work in the field while also highlighting some of experimental methods that systems biologists use in their research.
 {{< tdclose >}}

 {{< trclose >}}